 Version 4.0 (May, 2011 – Feb, 2021): Enter WordPress

 Static had long been suggesting to me that I should port the site to WordPress, but I wouldn’t hear it.
 Part of it was because I was so invested in knocking together my own clean code.
 Another, much larger part was my aversion to anything related to blogs.
-I did not want the site called, thought of, or associated with a “blog” because it seemed so unprofessional.
-Despite the fact that the label surely fits (mostly run by one person, no financial backing, very loose deadlines with no oversight), I feared anything I wrote would be outright dismissed if it was on “a blog.”
+I did not want the site called, thought of, or associated with a “blog” because blogs seemed so unprofessional.
+Despite the fact that the label surely fits (mostly run by one person, no financial backing, very loose deadlines with no oversight), I believed anything I wrote would be outright dismissed if it was on “a blog.”

 It was also dangerous, because it meant going back to the laborious work that had helped burn me out in the first place.
 I was a little worried that the process alone would squash any lingering desires to start the site back up again.
 However, I finally did some initial investigation into the software and liked what I was seeing.
 I was most impressed with the system’s flexibility, and the ability to literally “drop in” new functionality without having to write a lick of code.